 It was a wonderful moment to be with her by the sea.
 My close bond with Morvaugh strengthened as I worked with her and by the sea we naturally merged as one.

 The ground ahead of me was visible when walking on the stones as the ‘Oss dress has a netted panel at the front.
 Even though the dress material is cotton, it does not take long for the temperature to rise within it.

 Morvaugh will attend charity events such as the R.N.L.I and other sea-related charities throughout Cornwall.

 Morvaugh will be visiting festivals and events with us when Penkevyll is not available.
 I will keep you updated on her adventures.
 There is also a Facebook page on this link https://www.facebook.com/Morvaugh/

 An extra special thank you to the wonderful David Pitt for all his hard work and preparation, also to the lovely Craig Weatherill who helped name her and the fabulous John Exton for helpful hints in decoration of ‘Osses.
-Thank you also to Cassandra Latham Jones for her support and taking such wonderful photographs.
+Thank you also to Cassandra Latham Jones for her support.

 Morvaugh also appeared for the first time this year at the All Hallows Dark Gathering 2017 in Boscastle.